mhuang001/fdi-dev/doc/sphinx/usage/pal.rst

 Rationale
 =========

 In a data processing pipeline or network of processing nodes, data products are generated within a context which may include input data, reference data, and auxiliary data of many kind.
 It is often needed to have relevant context recorded with a product.
-However the context could have a large size so including them as metadata of the product is often impractical.
+However the context could have a large size so including their actual data as metadata of the product is often impractical.

 Once FDI data are generated they can have a reference through which they can be accessed.
 The size of such references are typically less than a few hundred bytes, like a URL.
 In the product context only data references are recorded.